zhiephie/boilerplate-slim3/README.md

 # Boilerplate for Slim Framework 3
   Boilerplate for getting started with Slim Framework

   Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View, Twig template engine, Eloquent Laravel, Sentinel authentication provider, SDK Facebook.
-It also uses the Monolog logger.
+This application uses the latest Slim 3.

+###Features

+- PHP View
+- Twig Template Engine
+- Eloquent Laravel
+- Sentinel Authentication provider
+- Include SDK Facebook
+- Logger Monolog

 #####1 Manual Install
 You can manually install by cloning this repo or download the zip file from this repo, and run ```composer install```.
 ```